Say hello to my new obsession. His name is Kim Yo Han, and whether or not this is the case, he is my Raskolnikov.

 285 7511 … Yo Han’s license plate number.
 All it takes is looking up the numerical significance behind ‘285’ and ‘7511’ to know The Devil Judge has not come to play.

 I stand behind my initial belief that in the end, Yo Han may burn on the cross he seems so determined to carry.
 But he will do so having completed his objective, having meted out the retribution he is striving for, leaving Kim Ga On behind to carry the torch.
-Though I also have to wonder after seeing Episode 9’s preview, if Kim Ga On is actually Raskolnikov while Kang Yo Han is the pawnbroker with the crosses that represents Kim Ga On’s conscience.
+And then he will rise from the dead.
+Though I also have to wonder after seeing Episode 9’s prevew, if Kim Ga On is actually Raskolnikov while Kang Yo Han is the pawnbroker with the crosses that represents Kim Ga On’s conscience.
+Though Yo Han is honestly a clear representation of Raskolnikov, so I doubt this.
+I still get Sonia vibes from Ga On.

 I am hoping for a happy ending for my devil judge, but whatever the outcome, I feel like I’m going to be satisfied with it.